-- 1) The Conservation Commission or Designated Agent may issue a written order to enforce the provisions of this By-Law or the regulations thereunder, which may include, but are not limited to, the following: - (a) a requirement to cease and desist from the Land-Disturbing Activity until there is compliance with the By-Law and/or the provisions of the Stormwater and Erosion Control Permit: - (b) maintenance, installation or performance of additional Erosion and Sedimentation control measures; - (c) monitoring, analyses, and reporting; and/or - (d) remediation of Erosion and Sedimentation resulting directly or indirectly from the Land-Disturbing Activity. - 2) If the Conservation Commission or Designated Agent determines that abatement or remediation of Erosion and Sedimentation is required, the order shall set forth a deadline by which such abatement or remediation must be completed.
+- 1) The Conservation Commission or Designated Agent may issue a written order to enforce the provisions of this By-Law or the regulations thereunder, which may include, but are not limited to, the following: - (a) a requirement to cease and desist from the Land-Disturbing Activity until there is compliance with the By-Law and/or the provisions of the Stormwater and Erosion Control Permit; - (b) maintenance, installation or performance of additional Erosion and Sedimentation control measures: - (c) monitoring, analyses, and reporting; and/or - (d) remediation of Erosion and Sedimentation resulting directly or indirectly from the Land-Disturbing Activity. - 2) If the Conservation Commission or Designated Agent determines that abatement or remediation of Erosion and Sedimentation is required, the order shall set forth a deadline by which such abatement or remediation must be completed.
 Said order shall further advise that, should the violator or Owner fail to abate or perform remediation within the specified deadline, the Town of Natick may, at its option, undertake such work, and the Owner shall reimburse the Town for its expenses. - 3) Within thirty (30) calendar days after completing all measures necessary to abate the violation or to perform remediation, the violator and the Owner shall be notified of the costs incurred by the Town of Natick, including administrative costs.
 The violator or Owner may file an appeal objecting to the amount or basis of costs with the Conservation Commission within thirty (30) calendar days of receipt of the notification of the costs incurred.
 If the amount due is not received by the expiration of the time in which to file an appeal within thirty (30) calendar days following a decision of the Conservation Commission affirming or reducing the costs, or from a final decision of a court of competent jurisdiction, the costs shall become a special assessment against the Owner and shall constitute a lien on the Owner's property for the amount of such costs.
 Interest shall begin to accrue on any unpaid costs at the statutory rate, as provided in M.G.L. c.
-59, §57, or any other successor statute, after the thirty-first calendar day following the calendar day on which the costs were due.

-- C. Criminal Penalty Any Person who violates any provision of this By-Law, regulation, order or permit issued thereunder, shall be punished by a fine of not more than \$300.00 for each offense.
+59, §57, or any other successor statute, after the thirty-first calendar day following the calendar day on which the costs were due. - C. Criminal Penalty Any Person who violates any provision of this By-Law, regulation, order or permit issued thereunder, shall be punished by a fine of not more than \$300.00 for each offense.
 Each calendar day that such violation occurs or continues shall constitute a separate offense. - D. Non-Criminal Disposition As an alternative to criminal prosecution or civil action, the Town of Natick may elect to utilize the non-criminal disposition procedure set forth in G.L.
 Ch..
 40, §21D in which case the Conservation Commission or Designated Agent shall be the Authorized Enforcement Agency.
 The penalty for each violation shall be \$300.00.
 Each calendar day that such violation occurs or continues shall constitute a separate offense. - E. Appeals All decisions or orders of the Conservation Commission shall be final.
 Further relief shall be to a court of competent jurisdiction. - F. Remedies Not Exclusive The remedies listed in this By-Law are not exclusive of any other remedies available under any applicable federal, state or local law.

-Section 13 Certificate of Stormwater and Erosion Control Permit Compliance
+Section 14 Certificate of Stormwater and Erosion Control Permit Compliance

-Since a Stormwater and Erosion Control Permit runs with the title of a property, the Permittee shall request the Conservation Commission to issue a Stormwater and Erosion Permit Certificate of Compliance upon receipt and approval of the final reports and/or upon otherwise determining that all work of the permit has been satisfactorily completed in conformance with this By-Law.
-The Certificate of Compliance shall be recorded at the Commonwealth of Massachusetts Middlesex South Registry of Deeds by the Owner(s).
+For Major Stormwater and Erosion Control Permits, the Permittee shall request the Conservation Commission to issue a Stormwater and Erosion Permit Certificate of Compliance upon receipt and approval of the final reports and/or upon otherwise determining that all work of the permit has been satisfactorily completed in conformance with this By-Law.